 I cut two bars to make four shorter bars and slipped them over the four sides of the greeting card.

 I didn't need a bar on the folded side but I used it anyway because it made all of the sides uniformly rigid.
-I could have left if off if I wanted to clip my chart to the folded edge, but I found it more convenient to just slip one edge of the chart under one of the binder bars.
+And it is also comes in handy to tuck in a chart or a plastic magnet.

 Using a grid (gridding)